paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-001-general.md

   (B) the Republic of the Marshall Islands, during such time as it is a party to the Compact of Free Association set forth in section 201 of the Compact of Free Association Act of 1985 (Public Law 99–239; [48 U.S.C.
 1901](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title48-section1901&num=0&edition=prelim) note); and

-  (C) the Republic of Palau, during such time as it is a party to the Compact of Free Association between the United States and the Government of Palau set forth in section 201 of Joint Resolution entitled “Joint Resolution to approve the ‘Compact of Free Association’ between the United States and the Government of Palau, and for other purposes” (Public Law 99–658; [48 U.S.C.
+  (C) the Republic of Palau, during such time as it is a party to the Compact of Free Association between the United States and the Government of Palau set forth in section 201 of Joint 11 So in original.
+Probably should be preceded by “the”.
+Resolution entitled “Joint Resolution to approve the ‘Compact of Free Association’ between the United States and the Government of Palau, and for other purposes” (Public Law 99–658; [48 U.S.C.
 1931](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title48-section1931&num=0&edition=prelim) note).

 ### Statutory Notes